-- Meet with your assigned faculty advisor prior to the start of fall semester to determine what courses to take in the fall and spring semesters. - Make sure you've submitted a FAFSA if you will need financial aid.
+- Meet with your assigned faculty advisor prior to the start of fall semester to determine what courses to take in the fall and spring semesters.
+Please note that concentration areas and the PhD faculty are constantly improving the curriculum and required courses and elective opportunities may shift work with your advisor to ensure that your program of study takes advantage of the most current course offerings. - Make sure you've submitted a FAFSA if you will need financial aid.